kmccormick/wg-docker/README.md

 * check dns when checking connectivity
 * proper logging
 * can this all be done in a container? --privileged & CAP_NET_ADMIN?
-* there's a small window where a container can start right after this script and it will be missed
 * serverlist & token use common cache class
 * use docker netns fd in NetworkSettings.SandboxKey: /var/run/docker/netns/xxxxxx